gilch/hissp/docs/macro_tutorial.rst

 The pretty-printing makes it a lot easier to read.
 This is what we want: a `let` containing a `when`.
-It's close to what we wrote ourselves, plus the :term:`fully-qualified identifier`\ s for extra robustness.
+It's close to what we wrote ourselves, plus the :term:`fully qualified identifier`\ s for extra robustness.
 If you're still in a subREPL of some other module, its `__name__` will appear as the qualifier here instead of ``__main__``.